afcarl/what-science-one-did-to-my-brain/slides.md

 # Story 2: Science as Measurement

-- T1 Bamfield
+- T1 Bamfield: "How long does it take a starfish to flip?"
-- T2 project: "Assessment of the antibacterial properties of traditional chinese herbs."
+- T2 project: "Do traditional chinese herbs have antibacterial properties?"

 # Story 2: Science as Measurement

 - A biological engineer thinking like a physicist to help physicians and epidemiologists.
 - How much viral drug resistance is out there?

-#
+# Conclusion

+- Think in scales, and think at scale.
+- Learn how to measure with precision, and quantify your uncertainty.
+- Have fun, it'll be great, you'll all do fine.